r0x0r/pywebview/docs/guide/freezing.md

 ## Windows / Linux

 Use [pyinstaller](https://www.pyinstaller.org/).
 Pyinstaller picks all the dependencies found in `pywebview`, even if you don't use them.
 So for example if you have `PyQt` installed, but use `EdgeChromium` renderer on Windows, pyinstaller will bundle `PyQT` all the same.
 To prevent that you might want to add unwanted dependencies to `excludes` in your spec file.
+You can also use [nuitka](http://nuitka.net/).
+Nuitka does the same, although it is a bit more configurable, and you have to use `--exclude-module` to exclude unwanted dependencies.